dkovacs24/ReviOS_faq/docs/related.md

 Since ReviOS is Windows, yes it is compatible.

-As of this moment (2022-08-31), the recommended builds of ReviOS are `10 22.08` and `11 22.07`.
+As of this moment (2022-09-24), the recommended builds of ReviOS are `10 22.09` and `11 22.09`.

-The `22.06` builds are probably still compatible with FACEIT, but not for long.
+The `22.07` and `22.08` builds are probably still compatible with FACEIT, but not for long.
 Keep in mind, we do not support and recommend those versions anymore.

 If you are using one of the recommended versions, and still cannot use FACEIT, since the release of that version probably another update was released by Microsoft, which is required by FACEIT.
 A new build of ReviOS probably will be released too, soon.